 We start by conducting a holistic interview in order to understand your concerns and symptoms from all perspectives: physical, psychosocial and spiritual.
 From this, we develop a customized plan to address your needs.
 Your plan may include prescriptions for medication and referrals to team members like psychiatrists, social workers, nutritionists or spiritual counselors.

-The team also provides a customized care plan that includes the recommendations for additional health and cancer screening, such as bone density management, colon cancer screening and optimal weight and dietary management.
+The care plan also includes recommendations for additional health and cancer screening, such as bone density management, colon cancer screening and optimal weight and dietary management.

 At UCI Health, we are dedicated to scientific research as an important part of treating cancer and other diseases.

-The Cancer Support and Survivorship team is collaborating with Lari Wenzel, PhD, and Chelsea McKinney, PhD, at UCI School of Medicine to investigate the use of patient-reported outcomes (PROs) and patient-reported outcome measures (PROMs) as a way to improve communication between the patient and their providers as well as improve patients’ overall survival.
+The Cancer Support and Survivorship team is collaborating with Lari Wenzel, PhD, and Chelsea McKinney, PhD, at the UCI School of Medicine to investigate the use of patient-reported outcomes (PROs) and patient-reported outcome measures (PROMs) as a way to improve communication between patients and providers, as well as to improve patients’ overall survival.

 This information is collected via questionnaires that can be answered by patients either on paper or electronically.
 At UCI Health, we are integrating these questionnaires into the electronic medical record system.